Tornadoes of 1980: July

 There were 95 tornadoes in the US in July.

 July 8–12

 A deadly outbreak sequence of 22 tornadoes tore through the Northern United States with July 9 producing an F4 tornado that killed two and injured 25 in Rushville, Indiana.
 Overall, two people were killed and 37 others were injured.

 July 15–16

 An intense weather system spawned a derecho that trigged the start of a two-day tornado outbreak from South Dakota to Pennsylvania, although it started with an F1 tornado in Florida.
 Three people were killed in separate tornadoes in Wisconsin on July 15, with tornadoes also injuring 27 others.

+July 22 (Canada)

+An extremely rare F0 tornado touched down in Roseway, Nova Scotia, Canada.
+This was the third tornado recorded in Nova Scotia, moving and overturning a trailer, and uprooting trees.

 August

 There were 73 tornadoes in the US in August.

+August 16 (Canada)

+A rare F0 tornado touched down in Northport, Nova Scotia, Canada.
+This was the fourth tornado confirmed in Nova Scotia, causing little to no damage.

 September

 There were 37 tornadoes in the US in September.

 September 3

 A small, but destructive outbreak of nine tornadoes hit the Mississippi Valley with a deadly F3 tornado striking Downtown St. Cloud, Minnesota, killing one and injuring 15.